 - (Optional) Select Replicate recent changes to recovery site.

-Selecting this option ensures that the recovery site has the latest copy of protected virtual machines, but the synchronization might take more time.
+Selecting this option ensures that the recovery site has the latest copy of protected virtual machines, but means that the synchronization might take more time.

 - Click Next.

 - Review the test information and click Finish.